Fortaleza Brazil Temple

 Groundbreaking and Site Dedication: 15 November 2011 by David A. Bednar

-The Fortaleza Brazil Temple is an exquisitely detailed double-towered edifice surrounded by lush landscaping and built into a slope to permit a daylight basement.
-Plans for the site also call for an Accommodation Building, a meetinghouse, and maintenance buildings.
+The Fortaleza Brazil Temple is a highly detailed edifice with a single-domed tower surrounded by lush landscaping and built into a gently rising slope, offering beautiful views of the city.
+Plans for the site also call for a patron housing facility, a meetinghouse, and maintenance building.

 The Fortaleza Brazil Temple will stand in the beautiful coastal neighborhood of Dunas on a site located across from the esteemed FANOR, an institute of higher education.